 We figured it doesn’t as most of the founders pointed out – there still is the communication gap that ends up leaving the consumer “not so satisfied”

 Let us explain this with an example:

-On-demand Food Delivery apps, are a boon to every foodie like me.
-Ordering your favourite pizza from the outlet of your choice and getting it delivered at your doorstep?
+On-demand Food Delivery apps are a boon to every foodie like me.
+Ordering your favorite pizza from the outlet of your choice and getting it delivered at your doorstep?
 Well, life really is beautiful.
 All you need to do is click a few buttons and then sit back and relax.
 But, what if you suddenly realize you forgot to mention about the type of cheese to be added.
-You drop a message to customer support who typically replies after few minutes.
+You drop a message to customer support who typically replies after a few minutes.
 Moreover, by the time, the Customer Support Executive understands your request and tries to forward your request to the Service Provider, the order is already out for delivery.
 The outcome is a disheartened Customer fuming over not receiving the desired variant of the pizza.

 So, how to tackle this issue?

 Build a Human+Bot interaction on your apps.

 Users interact with AI-powered bots to start with, followed by Support agents only if bots fail to understand user’s inquiry.
 Chatbots can handle most of the Customer Support Workflow with its Artificial Intelligence.

 As for the User, the moment they realize the mistake in their order, all they need to is open up the App and key in their Order ID into the inbuilt Chat Platform – this will populate your order.
 Next they can directly interact with the Chatbot and make customizations as required and the same will be communicated directly, thereby saving on the time gap caused due to the traditional queuing system based Support Chat.